 In "fan club", Strong Sad's fanfic has Strong Bad giving Homestar a deep-tissue massage.
 Strong Bad is horrified; Homestar?
 Not so much.

 Homestar: Oh, this gon' be good!

 In "do-over", Strong Bad imagines Homestar falling for him while the two are trying to serenade Ali and her sister.

 Homestar: Strong Bad, your costume is making me feel (suggestively) loosey-goosey!

 Strong Bad: Shut your face pile right now, or I'm gonna start feeling a little punchy-wunchy.

-In this cartoon where Strong Bad is making fun of Halloween costume, there is one of a girl dressed up as Homestar Runner, which leads to conflicting feelings on the subject.
-Then Homestar Runner pops up and starts calling him 'sweetie.'
+In the 2005 fan costume commentary, Strong Bad is making fun of Halloween costumes when one of a girl dressed up as Homestar Runner appears, which leads to conflicting feelings on the subject ("Hot Homestar?!
+My brain is splitting in half!").
+Then Homestar pops up and starts calling Strong Bad 'sweetie.'